mtngrown/mtngrown.github.io/source/2014/08/28/manstein-strikes-back.html.markdown

 ### Turn 5

+Weather: Clear/Normal

 Looks very, very grim for the Germans, as nearly all of the Russian units activated before any of the German units.
 Not that motivated to write up many details this turn.

 ### Turn 6

+Weather: Rain/Mud, except I didn't pay any attention at all to the weather.
+I moved everything its full movement allowance, and flew sorties.
+Blunder.

 The Germans got lucky twice this turn, by having most of their units activated before the Russians got going.
 Almost turning into IGOUGO.